wagner-buettner/spo-coding-challenge/README.md

 * Inside of the project folder, Run `mvn clean install`, get into the target folder and Run `java -jar optimizer-0.0.1-SNAPSHOT.jar`
 * And then, the application must run properly.
 Optionally, it's possible to access it from: http://localhost:8080/swagger-ui.html#/
 * For developing, you should install lombok plugin in your IDE
+* Also there is a Postman Collection attached in the project (SPO.postman_collection.json)